Secure Web Proxy policies overview

 • Secure tags: use Resource Manager tags to control the access to your Google Cloud resources.

-• IP addresses: assign your enterprise IP addresses (or static Google Cloud IP addresses) that Secure Web Proxy uses for egress traffic.
+• IP addresses: assign your enterprise IP addresses (or static Google Cloud IP addresses) that Secure Web Proxy uses for outbound traffic.

 Supported identities